christophermadsen/snow-crystals/README.md

 ![](prompt.PNG)

 ## Running Experiments
-For all 3 options it is possible to change the parameters associated with the experiment.
-'Draw' and 'animate' share the same parameters as they are essentially the same and 'experiment' works with 2 lists of beta and gamma values.
+For all 3 options it is possible to change the parameters associated with the experiment. 'draw' and 'animate' share the same parameters as they are essentially the same and 'experiment' works with 2 lists of beta and gamma values.

 Adjustable parameters:
 - window size